kixxauth/kixx-server-errors/README.md

 ## Bad input: programmer error or operational error?
 How do you know what’s a programmer error vs. an operational error?
 Quite simply: it’s up to you to define and document what types your function will allow and how you’ll try to interpret them.
 If you get something other than what you’ve documented to accept, that’s a programmer error.
 If the input is something you’ve documented to accept but you can’t process right now, that’s an operational error.

-## Design Goals
-There are 3 main design goals of kixx-server-errors:

-1. __Make it easy to construct clear, complete error messages intended for people.__ Clear error messages greatly improve both user experience and debuggability, so we wanted to make it easy to build them.
-That's why the constructor takes printf-style arguments.
-2. __Make it easy to construct objects with programmatically-accessible metadata__ (which we call informational properties).
-Instead of just saying "connection refused while connecting to 192.168.1.2:80", you can add properties like "ip": "192.168.1.2" and "tcpPort": 80.
-This can be used for feeding into monitoring systems, analyzing large numbers of Errors (as from a log file), or localizing error messages.
-3. __It also needs to be easy to compose Errors:__ higher-level code should be able to augment the Errors reported by lower-level code to provide a more complete description of what happened.
-Instead of saying "connection refused", you can say "operation X failed: connection refused".

 ## API Reference

 ### Error Classes